polaris-slo-cloud/vela-scheduler/experiments/2023-03/README.md

 # Experiment Results

-This page documents the results of an extensive set of experiments conducted using Polaris Scheduler in March 2023.
+This page documents the results of an extensive set of experiments conducted using Vela Scheduler in March 2023.
 This page is partially an extended version of the evaluation presented in the paper "Vela: A 3-Phase Distributed Scheduler for the Edge-Cloud Continuum" submitted to the [2023 IEEE International Conference on Cloud Engineering (IC2E)](https://conferences.computer.org/IC2E/2023/index.html).

 The executed [experiments](./README.md) involved a supercluster consisting of 10 subclusters of varying sizes, hosted on 10 VMs.